Table of Contents:

 - Check if your SD card shows up in Disk Utility.

-If you still see the SD card not showing up in Disk Utility, another option is to restart your Mac.
+If you still see the SD card not showing up in Disk Utility, another option is to restart your system.
 A simple restart often can fix this problem.

 However, even after following these solutions still SD card not showing up on the Disk Utility, you can try to connect it to a Windows PC.
 Then you can check if Windows disk management can recognize it.
-If unfortunately, the SD card is not showing up on Windows PC either, likely, your SD card or card reader is physically damaged.
+Unfortunately, if the SD card is not showing up on Windows PC either, likely, that your SD card or card reader is physically damaged.

 Here are the instructions to check the status of the card reader or SD card adapter.
-Connect the SD card reader without the SD card to Mac.
+Connect the SD card reader without the card in it to the system.
 Now access Apple System Profiler or ASP.

-- Click on Apple menu > select About This Mac option
+- Click on the Apple menu > select the About This Mac option

 Generally card reader details are displayed in the hardware section under the USB details with the title “Memory Card Reader”.
 If memory card reader details are displayed, everything is fine, if not, the card reader might be damaged or there is a card reader error, so switch the card reader.
 This concludes the troubleshooting SD card and SD card, reader.
-If everything with respect to SD card and SD card reader is working, the error might be due to Mac.
+If everything with respect to Scard and SD card reader is working, the error might be due to a corrupt system.
+If this does not work you can always repair your SD card using simple techniques.

-As mentioned earlier, if you confirm that your SD card is damaged always prioritize recovering the data before repairing the SD card.
-Remo is one of the best SD card recovery software, no matter how severely damaged your SD card is you can still recover the data from it.
-With a dedicated photo recovery option, Remo Recover Mac Pro can even detect every RAW photo format.
-So, check out the tool without fail.
+As mentioned earlier, these are some of the troubleshooting methods to try to fix the SD card that is not mounting on the Mac.
+When you tried all the methods and couldn't fix the issue it is guaranteed that your SD card is damaged and needs repair to make it mountable on Mac.
+Always prioritize recovering the data before repairing the SD card.
+Remo is one of the best SD card recovery software, no matter how severely damaged your SD card is you can still recover the data with the help of this tool.